 International students should also consider criteria for admission and direct entry here.

-For additional information please see our entry requirements
+For general information please see our overview of entry requirements

 You can gain considerable knowledge from work, volunteering and life.
 Under recognition of prior learning (RPL) you may be awarded credit for this which can be credited towards the course you want to study.